Kycklingar/ipfs-crdt/README.md

 # ipfs-crdt
-Grow-only crdt set using ipfs pubsub
+Grow-only crdt set using ipfs pubsub.

+This is just an experiment.